textX/textX/docs/debugging.md

 ```

 If `debug` is set in the `model_from_file/str` calls, various
-messages during the modelk6 parsing and construction will be printed.
+messages during the model parsing and construction will be printed.
 Additionally,
 parse tree created from the input as well as the model will be exported to dot
 files.